-Some of our favourite features are also in these two rooms.
+Some of our favourite features are in the dining room and living room.
 They both have parquet floors, the intricate plaster on the ceilings is amazing and there are Flügeltüren (big double doors), which are very typical for Berlin, leading through to the office and hallway.

 The overall quality of workmanship is pretty poor and everything that has been used is the cheapest possible quality.

 Then there are a few things that are just plain wrong.
 The woodwork, for instance, has been painted with emulsion.
 Needless to say, it was dirty before we moved in and is already showing loads of finger marks and dirt which is almost impossible to clean.

 Next to the kitchen is the small bathroom.
 It’s one of the rooms that had been poorly updated.
 We installed a new washbasin and tap, built a concrete countertop and made some practical leaning shelves that are perfect for storing lots of bathroom supplies.

 Our master bedroom is a really generous size and is another room that has an amazing ceiling.
 This room has already gone through a huge transformation.